MaibornWolff/codecharta/analysis/parser/RawTextParser/README.md

                               (default: any)
   -h, --help                displays this help and exits -m, --metrics[=<metricNames>...]
+                            available metrics: IndentationLevel
-                            metrics to be computed (select all if not specified) --max-indentation-level=<maxIndentLvl>
+                              (all available metrics are computed if not specified) --max-indentation-level=<maxIndentLvl>
                             maximum Indentation Level (default 10)
       -nc, --not-compressed save uncompressed output File